zaze06/ModListGenerator/README.md

 2. run `gradlew shadowJar` in head directory of the project
 3. open `build\libs`
 4. run `java -jar ModListGenerator-all.jar`
-## Download leatest release
+## Download the latest release
-1. download the leatest release
+1. download the latest release
 2. run it
     * command line
-        1. open a command promt or terminal inside of the downloaded directory
+        1. open a command prompt or terminal inside the downloaded directory
         2. run `java -jar ModListGenerator-all.jar`
-    * just duble click it
+    * just double click it